Cooperative Driving for Speed Harmonization in Mixed-Traffic Environments: Evaluation in Simulation

 \subsection{Comparative analysis}

 Table~\ref{tab:performance} depicts the average performance of the system on all $10$ utilized trajectories for the metrics we described above.
-We can see significant improvement in energy efficiency at little cost to the throughput of the system.
+Our controller consistently produces driving behaviors that significantly improve the energy-efficiency to both human-driven and automated vehicles at virtually no cost to vehicle miles traveled.
 Compared to the baseline, the proposed controller provides on average $18.0\%$ savings to energy consumption with only $0.58\%$ reduction in distance traveled by the controlled vehicle.
 As Figure~\ref{fig:headways} shows, the controlled vehicles leave a more conservative gap with the preceding vehicle.
 In controlled cases, both space gap and time gap spread in a wider range.
 With the knowledge of the congestion downstream, the controlled vehicles should deliberately leave more gaps to avoid sharp deceleration, as a result, drive at a smoother speed and save energy consumption.
 This behavior propagates to other vehicles immediately upstream of the automated vehicles as well, resulting in more uniform driving speeds throughout the platoon.
-This is for instance true in Figure~\ref{fig:moderate}, where AVs dampen the magnitude of oscillations experienced by consecutive vehicles within the platoon.
-In contrast, oscillations in driving speeds in a fully human-driven setting are amplified by trailing drivers within the platoon, resulting in the subsequent formation of stop-and-go traffic.
+This is for instance true in Figure~\ref{fig:moderate}, where perturbations are amplified by trailing drivers within the platoon and result in frequent transitions between free-flowing and congested states of traffic in the Fully human-driven case, while AVs dampen the magnitude of oscillations experienced by consecutive vehicles within the platoon as Figure~\ref{fig:moderate}(b) shows.
+In heavy congestion scenarios represented by frequent perturbations induced by selected leading trajectories, without the guidance of AVs, the strength of severity of oscillations from the leading vehicle produces frequent stop-and-go responses from the upstream, as Figure~\ref{fig:heavy}(a) demonstrates.
+However, by maintaining speeds near the aggregate state of the network, AVs are capable of negative many of these stop-and-go responses.